 Well, even though most humans are now working from home, the traffic jams are still there occasionally.
-Traffic predictions are made using deep learning techniques with inputs from various sources like databases, social media platforms etc. This helps
+Traffic predictions are made using deep learning techniques with inputs from various sources like databases, social media platforms, etc.

-commuters plan their travel accordingly – the traffic updates inform about road congestion, road conditions, work in progress, alternate routes and also predict the estimated time to reach your destination from a particular route.
+This helps commuters plan their travel accordingly – the traffic updates inform about road congestion, road conditions, work in progress, alternate routes, and also predict the estimated time to reach your destination from a particular route.
 LSTM is the most popular algorithm used for traffic prediction.

 2. Social Media Services

-Social media platforms like Instagram, Facebook, twitter etc. depend on user engagements to promote their business strategies and share promotional material.
-These platforms have built-in analytical tools that can measure a user’s engagements on previous posts, through likes, comments, and shares for targeted marketing.
+Social media platforms like Instagram, Facebook, Twitter, etc., depending on user engagements to promote their business strategies and share promotional material.
+These platforms have built-in analytical tools that can measure a user’s engagements on previous posts through likes, comments, and shares for targeted marketing.

-Same way, through sentiment analysis, machine learning uses natural language processing techniques to identify reactions of a user to a particular product or service helping businesses to improvise on their product/service.
+Similarly, through sentiment analysis, machine learning uses natural language processing techniques to identify reactions of a user to a particular product or service, helping businesses improvise on their product/service.